 - Children who are hungry have difficulty fighting infection.

-- Increased likelihood of social and behavioral problems in school.
+- Hunger increases the likelihood of social and behavioral problems in school.

-- 1 in 7 children in Iowa under the age of 18 are food insecure.
+- 1 in 7 children in Iowa under the age of 18 is food insecure.
 Food insecure means families do not have enough food to fully meet basic needs at all times.

-- 35 percent of the students in the West Des Moines Community School District participate in federal meal programs
+- 33% of the students in the West Des Moines Community Schools participate in the federal meal programs.

-- There are no weekend congregate meal sites in the communities served by the West Des Moines Community School district.
+- There are no weekend congregate meal sites in the communities served by the West Des Moines Community Schools.